swiftsolves-msft/patch4cse/linux/omi/readme.md

 *Warning this script as is and has not been thoroughly tested.

-On line 8 of PS script you can modify and add -ResourceGroupName rgSwiftFileServers withint the (Get-AzResource ) to limit impact of testing
+On line 8 of PS script you can modify and add ```-ResourceGroupName rgname``` with in the (Get-AzResource ) to limit impact of testing

 On line 19 starts the switch to handle differnt Linux OS and Versions of OS, if your Linux OS or Version is not found you can fork or git clone this repo and work off what you need by using the examples provided.